-Human Capital and Client Services (HCCS) provides leadership and direction in the formulation and implementation of policies, programs, and systems to promote efficient and effective human capital management.
-HCCS represents the Department of Education (ED) on human capital and human resources matters with the Office of Personnel Management (OPM), Office of Management and Budget (OMB), other Federal agencies, the Congress and the public.
+The Office of Human Resources (OHR) provides leadership and direction in the formulation and implementation of policies, programs, and systems to promote efficient and effective human capital management.
+OHR represents the Department of Education (ED) on human capital and human resources matters with the Office of Personnel Management (OPM), Office of Management and Budget (OMB), other Federal agencies, the Congress and the public.

 - Maintains the traditional values of the Federal civil service system including integrity, continuity, nonpartisanship, merit and equal employment opportunity.

 - Provides the Secretary, Deputy Secretary, and other executive level managers with expert human capital management advice and a high level of technical services that further the goals and objectives of the Department.

 - Establishes and maintains staff resource utilization needs for key officials within the Department.

 - Ensures that Federal and Departmental human capital goals, policies, and practices are communicated to all levels of management and, where appropriate, to employees.

 - Evaluates the effectiveness of human capital and resources programs.

 OHR is headed by a Director who reports directly to the Assistant Secretary for Management.

 The Director has two deputies assigned to his immediate office: Deputy for Human Capital Management and Deputy for Talent Management Client Services.
 On behalf of the Director, these deputies direct and oversee the following operations, respectively.

 The Director provides overall direction, coordination, and leadership to the following: